Skip to content

 Vat Pak Khan Khammungkhun

-This is another small temple located in the old town and is quite nice.
-Worth stopping by to take a few pictures.
+This is another small temple located in the old town and is quite lovely.
+It’s worth stopping by to take a few pictures.

 Vat Souvannakhiri

-Renovated in 2006 after having been partially destroyed by a fire, it’s one of the newest temples.
+Renovated in 2006 after being partially destroyed by a fire, it’s one of the newest temples.
 It’s mainly made up of a large colonial building.

 Vat Syrimoungkoun Xaiyaram